blolol/minecraft-mod-packs/packs/perkpack/README.md

 * [Sodium](https://modrinth.com/mod/sodium), [Lithium](https://modrinth.com/mod/lithium) and [Phosphor](https://modrinth.com/mod/phosphor) — Make Minecraft magically run faster.
 * [WTHIT](https://modrinth.com/mod/wthit) — What the hell is that?
 Displays a tooltip at the top of your screen with useful information about whatever you're looking at.

+### Utility

+* [Isometric Renders](https://modrinth.com/mod/isometric-renders) — Allows you to render game objects and parts of the game world to transparent PNGs.

 ## Development

 You can use [Docker Compose](https://docs.docker.com/compose/) to set up a local development environment.
 The included `docker-compose.yml` will: